peverett/c0d1l1ty-exercises/MaxCounters/README.md

 should use a single iteration across the input array A and the counter array result.C.

-The trick to achieving this is to use a form of (lazy initialisation)[https://en.wikipedia.org/wiki/Lazy_initialization];
+The trick to achieving this is to use a form of [lazy initialisation](https://en.wikipedia.org/wiki/Lazy_initialization).
-Only apply the Max Counter when is is greater than the current counter value.
+Only apply the Max Counter when it's greater than the current counter value.
 After the input array A has been processed, apply the Max Counter to all elements that are less than that value.